MooersLab/tmux-rocks/README.md

 ## The hierarchy: sessions, windows, and panes.

 1. *Sessions* are at the same level as a terminal session.
 Each tab in iterm2 could be mapped to a different session.
 2. A *Window* corresponds to a terminal window or a single tab.
 Windows are numbered and can be renamed.
+Your single tab in iterm2 can be split into up to ten tmux windows.
 3. A *pane* corresponds to the panes of a split window.
 Panes can also be named.
 The terminal sessions in each pane are independent.

 ## Cheatsheet

 Start a tmux session by entering `tmux` at the prompt in the terminal.

-The prefix key, by default, is Crtl + B. This is not Emacs friendly.
+The prefix key, by default, is `Crtl + b`.
+This is not Emacs friendly.
-I remapped this C-z in the configuration above because I rarely use it in Emacs.
+I remapped this `C-z` in the configuration above because I rarely use it in Emacs.

-You enter Ctrl + z c to open up a new tmux window.
+You enter `Ctrl + z c` to open up a new tmux window.
 The windows are numbered 0 onward.
 The numbered sessions are shown in a panel at the bottom of the terminal.